SmartData-Polito/cannypot/README.md

 ### CannyPot configurations

-See this section to know how to use **reinforcement learning** mode!

-Inside `cowrie/etc/cowrie.cfg` you can find all variables to configure to work in rl mode.
+Inside `cowrie/etc/cowrie.cfg` you can find all variables to configure CannyPot to work in RL mode.

 In particular:

-* `reinforcement_mode = true` to work with cowrie+rl.
-Put false if you want the normal behaviour of cowrie
+* `reinforcement_mode = true` sets CannyPot on.
+Put false if you want the normal behavior of cowrie
-* `reinforcement_state = single` to have CannyPot saving just the last command as state of rl.
+* `reinforcement_state = single` to have CannyPot saving just the last command as state of RL.
 Possible options are: 'single', 'multiple', 'multiple_out'
-* `num_entry_states = 1` to select how many last n commands to consider for rl state.
+* `num_entry_states = 1` to select how many last n commands to consider for RL state.
 Single should be 1, multiple and multiple_out are set to 3 by default

 ## Explorer

 The Explorer must be run as **root**.
 It is recommended to run the Explorer in a different machine than the Learner.
-The Explore requires Libvirt to run the backend systems as virutal machines.
-Thus running the Explorer itself in a VM will result in a slow environment, since the backend systems will also be fired as VMs.
+The Explore requires Libvirt to run the backend systems as virtual machines.
+Thus running the Explorer itself in a VM will result in a slow environment.

 ### Installation

 Run:

 ```
-$./explorer/install_explorer.sh
+$./explorer/install_explorer.sh PATH
 ```

 This script:
-1. Build a sample VM as backend system
+1. Builds a sample VM as backend system (inside `PATH`)
-2. Run the explorer
+2. Deploys the Explorer at `PATH`

-Other backend systems can be provided manually (instruction below).
-If you need to run the backend system manually, run:
+Other backend systems can be provided manually (instructions below).

+The Explorer must be started manually.
+Run:

 ```
 python explorer/CannyExplorer.py